 Sunday, 3 September 2017

-The men in this photo look happy enough despite the fact that it was taken in a prisoner-of-war camp on Christmas Eve, 1941.
-These 13 men were in a work camp that typically accommodated about 220 but for a time held almost 400 prisoners.
-The camp was located in the Austrian city of Klagenfurt, the capital of the southern province of Carinthia.
-The men were a mix of British, Australians and New Zealanders.
-Most went 'into the bag' on 29 April 1941 at the port of Kalamata in Greece during a failed Allied evacuation.
-A few were caught during the military campaign itself and the remainder were caught in Crete.
+The men in this photo look happy enough despite the fact that it was taken in a German prisoner-of-war camp on Christmas Eve, 1941.
+These men were in a work camp designated 10029/GW, located in Klagenfurt, Austria, a satellite camp of Stalag XBIIIA which was located in Wolfsberg.
+Typically, it accommodated about 220 prisoners but the numbers. went as high as 380.
+The prisoners were a mix of British, Australians and New Zealanders.
+Some were captured on the battlefield during the failed Greece Campaign but most were captured during the evacuations of Kalamata in Greece and Crete.

-It was a cold winter that year but the men were optimistic.
-They thought it would be the only winter they would spend in Austria.
+The first winter of captivity (1941-42) was a particularly cold one but the men were optimistic it would be the only one they would spend in captivity.
 Sadly, this wasn't to be the case.
-In fact it was just the first of four that they would spend as prisoners of the Third Reich.
+In fact it was just the first of four that they would spend as prisoners of the Germans.

-Six of the POWs, three Brits and three Australians, were killed by 'Friendly Fire' when on Sunday, 19 February 1945 when an Allied bomber dropped its bombs on the Camp.
-Three more died from industrial accidents and disease and another was shot by a civilian guard ten weeks before the war ended.
+During their internment, six POWs, were killed by 'Friendly Fire' when on Sunday, 19 February 1945 an Allied bomber dropped its bomb load on the Camp.
+Three more died from industrial accidents and illness.

 It also commemorates the life of Michael Cister, the first of the 12 Klagenfurt POWs to be killed.
 Michael was not even a soldier.
 He was a South African galley boy, a crew member of a Merchant Ship that was sunk during the evacuation of Crete.
 When Michael arrived at the Camp he was just 16 years old.
 You can read how he died in "Bomb Raid on the Lend Canal."

-If you think you might be related to a Klagenfurt POW, I recommend that you begin with the Roll Call.
-If not, you might like to read some of the profiles anyway.
-You are free to view the photo galleries and read the stories.
+If you think you might be related to a Klagenfurt POW, I recommend that you begin with the Roll Call however you are free to view the photo galleries and read the stories in the order you wish.